 - Run a social media giveaway with a small prize (like a branded t-shirt) to encourage users to tag friends on your page.

 - Encourage people to start their own Facebook fundraisers on behalf of your organization.

 Have a plan in place for how you'll thank the donors who decided to support your cause!
 Especially during this economic downturn, each donation is precious and impactful.
 Sarah Sebastian of Qgiv expands on this point, saying "Show them how their money was used to create change.
 Thank them in email, thank them on social media, call them...THANK THEM!"
 Besides showing your genuine appreciation for their support, a thank-you can serve as the beginning of a long-term donor relationship.
 Sarah adds: "You should also have a plan for how you'll nurture relationships with new donors, including offering ways to get involved with your organization beyond Giving Tuesday."

 As Justin Wheeler, Co-Founder and CEO of Funraise, puts it: "Giving Tuesday is making huge strides in normalizing giving—donating isn't just for people with deep pockets!"
 Use this campaign as an opportunity to expand your donor base, and to raise money to fund your charity's important mission.

 If you don't yet have a Messenger chatbot to help raise dollars and awareness for your charity, get started today!
 Chatfuel is proud to offer our Bots for Good initiative, a 1:1 matching program that will give your charity double the number of chatbot users, free.
-Anyone can build a bot without coding knowledge or prior experience—but if you'd like us to build your bot for you, talk to sales about our Quickstart package.
-It's just $299 for a custom-built bot and three months of Premium service!
+Anyone can build a bot without coding knowledge or prior experience.
+(Start by finding how to build one in three minutes!)

 One of the functions of Chatfuel is to help organizations like your succeed.
 If you're not sure where to start, contact us! 💙